aramisgithub/questpresentation/script/document.md

 ## Mulan

-- Witnesses her father being conscripted

-- Knows he will die in war

-- Decides to disguise herself as a male to save her father
+Mulan witnesses her father being conscripted, and immediately realises that he will die in war.
+She decides to disguise herself as a male to save her father.

 ## Odyssey

-- Odysseus sets out for the war in Troy.
+Odysseus sets out for the war in Troy.

 ## Comparison

-- Odyssey

-    - Motivation is to save his people

-- Mulan

-    - Motivation for adventure is saving her father
+Odysseus' motivation is to save his people, while Mulan's motivation for adventure is saving her father.

 # Refusal of the call